Reliable, no-nonsense drumming meets British whimsy and a keen sense of humor.

 Ringo Starr is so much more than the beating heart of one of the greatest bands of all time (though that’s no small task).
 He is a lifetime musician, a role model for generations of drummers and a true lover of his craft.

-The Beatles joined the Rock and Roll Hall of Fame in 1988 as part of its stellar third class (which included Bob Dylan and the Beach Boys).
+The Beatles joined the Rock & Roll Hall of Fame in 1988 as part of its stellar third class (which included Bob Dylan and the Beach Boys).

-With Ringo Starr receiving an Award for Musical Excellence this year, all four Beatles are now in the Rock and Roll Hall of Fame as individuals as well.
+With Ringo Starr receiving an Award for Musical Excellence this year, all four Beatles are now in the Rock & Roll Hall of Fame as individuals as well.

-This is fitting, as Starr’s modest, affable persona belies a lifetime of musical achievement that predates, postdates, and, of course, includes his eight years as drummer with the most popular and influential group in the history of music.
+This is fitting, as Starr’s modest, affable persona belies a lifetime of musical achievement that predates, postdates and, of course, includes his eight years as the drummer of the most popular and influential group in the history of music.

 Ringo has long been noticed by musicians for his steady timekeeping, artful fills and uncluttered style.
 Producer Don Was stated, “He is the leading and most musical drummer to influence generations of musicians.”

 His style may seem uncomplicated, but it requires discipline, restraint and an aesthetic sense about what to put in and leave out.
 Ringo assembled a drum set that, by virtue of the Beatles’ fathomless popularity, became preferred by rock drummers of the Sixties and beyond.
 He chose a kit made by Ludwig.
 “Because it traveled with the Beatles,” noted Ringo biographer Alan Clayson, “the Ludwig became the standard group drum set for most of the 60s.”
 The setup that Ringo most frequently played with the Beatles was a four-piece Ludwig Oyster Black Pearl “Super Classic” drum kit, plus Paiste cymbals and hi-hat.